Boynton Beach Uber Accident Lawyers

-Experienced Uber Accident Lawyers Devoted to Fighting for the Rights of Accident Victims in Palm Beach County and Surrounding Counties in South Florida
+Experienced Uber Accident Lawyers Devoted to Fighting for the Rights of Accident Victims in Palm Beach County and Across South Florida

 What to Do After an Uber Accident in Boynton Beach, FL

 Fortunately, the steps you should take to protect yourself after a wreck involving an Uber vehicle are much the same as any other motor vehicle accident:

 - Call emergency services: The first step after any car wreck is to call 911 and seek medical attention as needed; staying calm is easier said than done, because most people are in a state of shock following a motor vehicle accident.
 But you want to do your best to keep your wits about you.

 - Get medical attention: The next thing you want to do is to get medical attention, at a hospital if necessary.
 Also, keep in mind that some injuries aren’t visible or immediately evident following a wreck, as the surge of adrenaline you experience might initially mask what turns out to be a painful and debilitating condition.
 When in doubt, see a doctor.

 - Take photos, exchange contact information: If you’re physically able to, take photos at the scene of the accident, including the damage to the involved vehicles.
 You also want to exchange information—including insurance information—with all of the drivers involved in the wreck, and obtain the contact information of witnesses as well.